uxlfoundation/oneapi-construction-kit/doc/README.md

 ### Doxygen Integration

-The C and C++ header files in ComputeAorta are largely documented using [Doxygen][doxygen] comments.
+The C and C++ header files in the oneAPI Construction Kit are largely documented using [Doxygen][doxygen] comments.
 These are parsed by [Doxygen][doxygen] which is configured to output XML files in the `<build>/doc/xml` directory.
 To integrate this information into the generated documentation the [breathe][breathe] extension is used.

 [breathe][breathe] has it's drawbacks, the maintainers are not very active and